robmcvey/cakephp-paypal/README.md

 ### DoExpressCheckoutPayment

 Complete the transaction using the same order details.
-The `$token` and `$payerId` will be returned from the `SetExpressCheckout` method.
+The `$token` and `$payerId` will be returned from the `setExpressCheckout` method.

 ```php
 $order = array(